tloimu/adapt-ffb-joy/README.md

 Adapt-FFB-Joy is an AVR micro-controller based device that looks like a joystick with advanced force feedback features in a Windows machine without need for installing any device drivers to PC.

-Now already, it allows connecting a Microsoft Sidewinder Force Feedback Pro (FFP) joystick (with a game port connector) to Windows XP/Vista/7/8 (32-bit and 64-bit) as a standard **USB joystick with force feedback** and **no need to install any device drivers**.
+Now already, it allows connecting a Microsoft Sidewinder Force Feedback Pro (FFP) joystick (with a game port connector) to Windows XP/Vista/7/8/10 (32-bit and 64-bit) as a standard **USB joystick with force feedback** and **no need to install any device drivers**.
 The adapter also allows to solder a few additional trim pots to work e.g. as elevator trims, aileron trims and rudder pedals in your favorite simulator game.

-The adapter has been extensively play tested to work with e.g. IL-2 combat flight simulator.
+The adapter has been extensively play tested to work with e.g. IL-2 1946 combat flight simulator.
 It has also been seen working with other games like Mechwarrior, Rise of Flight, World of Warplanes and War Thunder.
+Now briefly tested to work with the new IL-2 Sturmovik Battle of Stalingrad too.

-Work is going on to extend the support to MS Sidewinder Force Feedback Wheel also.
+There is also some experimental work started to extend the support to MS Sidewinder Force Feedback Wheel too.
+But, this has not been completed.

 # Build It Yourself #